Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

     pipette.well_bottom_clearance.aspirate = 2 # place tip 2 mm above well bottom
     pipette.aspirate(200, plate['A1'])

-You can also aspirate from a point along the center vertical axis within a well using the :py:obj:`.Well.top` and :py:meth:`.Well.bottom` methods (see also, :ref:`position-relative-labware`).
+You can also aspirate from a location along the center vertical axis within a well using the :py:obj:`.Well.top` and :py:meth:`.Well.bottom` methods (see also, :ref:`position-relative-labware`).
 These methods move the pipette to a specified distance relative to the top or bottom center of a well.
 For example, you could change the default aspirate height as shown below.

 .. code-block:: python